mmseng/AislingMatHelper/README.md

 All timings are in milliseconds (ms).

 ### DelayFasttrack
-The delay after clicking the "FAST TRACK NEXT QUOTA" button.
+The delay after clicking the "FAST TRACK NEXT QUOTA FOR X CR." button.
 Default is `500`.
 Needed because the UI pauses briefly after clicking this, before allowing you to load materials.
 This delay (and the button click) happen regardless of whether you actually need to click the button or not, because it doesn't hurt anything.